 Social Security Disability Housing Assistance

-Many housing assistance programs exist to help people who receive Social Security Disability benefits.
-Among them are the Housing Choice Voucher program, the National Housing Trust and programs from the U.S. Department of Housing and Urban Development.
+SSI does not offer direct housing assistance.
+Other programs can provide housing aid to those in need.
+Consider options like the Housing Choice Voucher and programs from the U.S. Department of Housing and Urban Development.

 - Written by Lindsey Crossmier